ParallelMaths/parallel/pages/8-04-dripping-taps.md

 *	Make 4 random dots (or ask someone else to make them for you).
 *	Join up the dots to make a quadrilateral.
 *	Put a mark at the midpoint of each line in this first quadrilateral.
-*	Join up the four new point to make a new second quadrilateral.
+*	Join up the four new points to make a new second quadrilateral.
 * The second quadrilateral is a __parallelogram__.

-You can test this by playing around with the interactive graphic on this page on [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
+You can test this by playing around with the interactive graphic on this page on the [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
 You can drag the four orange dots wherever you want, and it automatically generates the first quadrilateral, the midpoints and the second internal quadrilateral, which is always a parallelogram.

 But why is it true?
 How can you prove that the second quadrilateral is always a parallelogram?